kareembashak1985/rspacereasearch/RSpaceLaboratory/README.md

 	8) Api interface swagger documentation url : Replace {localhost} with actual host name url : http://localhost:8080/public-api-interface.html

 	9) Test the APi's from Swagger page.

+	   Refer: Rspace - TestCases.pdf

 	10) In case of facing the access with swagger page .Run the unit test cases  to test RspaceLabService service.